GregicDevs/Galacticraft/readme.md

-Galacticraft - GTNH (GTSH)
+Galacticraft - GTSH (GTNH)
 ===================

 DEV NOTE: Micdoodlelib is integrated
 ====
 Do not include Micdoodlelib in your projects!
 It will break your projects!
 Micdoodlelib is completely integrated into this project and will not be shipped separate any more.

 An advanced space exploration mod for Minecraft.
-Forked and maintained by the GTNH team (with permission).
+Forked and maintained by the GTNH team, modified by the GTSH team.

 NOTE
 ====

-This mod has been forked (with permission) and is being maintained by the GTNH team.
+This mod has been forked and is being maintained by the GTNH team.

+This is a fork of the GTNH-maintained Galacticraft and has been modified.

 Building
 =======